 - PV Panels – Industry standard warranty is

-- Other systems – Inverters, mounting structures, cables, junction boxes, etc. typically come with a 1 year manufacturer warranty which can be extended to 5 years
+- Other systems – Inverters, mounting structures, cables, junction boxes, etc. typically come with a 1-5 year product warranty which can be extendable subject to conditions

 - What are the various policies and regulations (subsidies, incentives, permissions) that I should consider for my rooftop solar systems?

 - Do I have to build my own rooftop plant or can I just buy solar power?

 - Does rooftop solar PV generate power during a power failure?